 We perform mostly in the York area - either in the city itself or surrounding villages.
 In 1982 we performed at Castle Howard, near York, as part of the entertainment for that year's Eurovision Song Contest performers and in 2009 we were featured in the Independent newspaper (see below).
 We have also danced at international festivals in Prague (2010) & Krakow (2013).

 So, if you want to be part of a living tradition combining exercise and fun, why not come along?
-We meet on Wednesday evenings from 8.00 to 9.30pm at the University of York St. John (Theatre Studio 4) from September to May.
+We meet on Wed. evenings 8.00-9.15pm in Room QW03, Quad West, University of York St. John from September to May.
 The 2nd Wednesday of each month is an open session for anybody to come & see what it's all about.